How to Continuously Improve Your Business

 "I love Antifragile by Nassim Nicholas Taleb."

 Brady Lewis started working for the family cabinet door business, Lewis Cabinet Specialties, years ago.
-However, it was early on that he noticed there was a better way to do redundant tasks, so he turned to the computer.
+However, he noticed early on that there was a better way to do redundant tasks, so he turned to the computer.
 What began as makeshift spreadsheets has evolved into an industry changing online ordering system that brings outsourcing into the modern era: AllMoxy.

 AllMoxy is easily the most robust solution for component providers anywhere.
 But it didn't happen overnight.